 "Cumulative PV installations in CIS countries are 851 MW (0.85 GW) at the end of 2014"

-Total cumulative photovoltaic installations in CIS countries have reached 851 MW (0.85 GW) at the end of 2014, a very small share of the global cumulative installed photovoltaic capacity of 184 GW in 2014.
-However, situation at CIS countries solar PV market is about to change in positive growth direction.
-Besides Ukraine, which is undisputed leader by means of installed PV capacity among CIS countries, Kazakhstan also has its ambitions to take serious share from this market.
+Total cumulative photovoltaic installations in CIS countries have reached 851 MW (0.85 GW) at the end of 2014, a minimal share of the global cumulative photovoltaic capacity of 184 GW in 2014.
+However, the situation at CIS countries solar PV market is about to change in a positive growth direction.
+Besides Ukraine, an undisputed leader through installed PV capacity among CIS countries, Kazakhstan also has ambitions to take serious share from this market.

 "Kazakhstan is suitable for the production of photovoltaic energy throughout the whole year"

-At the end of 2014 Kazakhstan was trailing with only 5 MW cumulative installed solar capacity, which represented less than 1 % of total installed capacity for 2014 in CIS countries.
+At the end of 2014, Kazakhstan was trailing with only 5 MW cumulative installed solar capacity, representing less than 1 % of the total installed capacity for 2014 in CIS countries.
 Geographically, the country is suitable for the production of photovoltaic energy throughout the whole year.
-The solar radiation potential on the Kazakhstan's territory is good despite the large differences in the sunlight intensity between the South and North regions in the country.
-The average annual sunshine duration is roughly 2,200—3,000 hours and the average solar radiation resource is varying in the range 1,300 – 1,800 kWh/m2.
+The solar radiation potential on Kazakhstan's territory is good despite the large differences in the sunlight intensity between the South and North regions in the country.
+The average annual sunshine duration is roughly 2,200—3,000 hours, and the average solar radiation resource is varying in the range 1,300 – 1,800 kWh/m2.

 "First large scale PV power plant in Kazakhstan was launched into operation in 2015"

 At the moment, approx. 87% of Kazakhstan’s electricity is generated mainly from coal-fired plants and approx. 9% from hydroelectric sources.
 The coal thermal power plants are located in north regions, which are traditionally producing coal.
-Hydro power plants are located mostly along the Irtysh River.
-The southern regions of Kazakhstan suffer from lack of sufficient energy resources and for this reason electricity consumption is covered by import from the Kyrgyz Republic.
-The transmission and distribution system comprises 3 different grid networks, two in the north and one in the south, totaling 285,000 km of distribution lines.
+Hydropower plants are located mostly along the Irtysh River.
+The southern regions of Kazakhstan suffer from lack of sufficient energy resources, and for this reason, electricity consumption is covered by import from the Kyrgyz Republic.
+The transmission and distribution system comprises 3 different grid networks, two in the north and one in the south, totalling 285,000 km of distribution lines.

 First large scale PV power plant in Kazakhstan was launched into operation in 2015, whilst other large scale PV power plants are under construction.
 You will find out Renewable Market Watch’s latest Q4 2015 update after in-depth analysis and careful review of Kazakhstan solar PV market performance.

-More information about this very promising solar market you may read here: Kazakhstan Photovoltaic (Solar PV) and Market Outlook 2015 - 2025
+More information about this up-and-coming solar market you may read here: Kazakhstan Photovoltaic (Solar PV) and Market Outlook 2015 - 2025